Thank you for your interest! This journey is either underway or complete, but we do have many other tour options for you to choose from.

 Equipment & Miscellaneous

-• Small daypack/tote bag to carry gear while in vehicles
+• Small daypack to carry field gear while hiking

 • Binoculars (a hotel shower cap is great to cover these when it is raining)

-• Camera and extra batteries, film, lens cleaning supplies and your instruction manual (optional)
+• Camera and extra batteries/charger, memory cards/film, lens cleaning supplies and your instruction manual (optional)

 • Umbrella – compact and not brightly colored